 The residence community has a team of student Resident Assistants and professional Area and Residential Coordinators who reside in the community with students.
-Resident or Community Assistants are available to provide help in anything from roommate conflicts to directions on how to get to the nearest supermarket.
+Resident Assistants or other Student Leaders are available to provide help in anything from roommate conflicts to directions on how to get to the nearest supermarket.
 Residential Life offers a wide variety of social, educational, and academic support programs.
-In 2004, Residential Life implemented an in-house Residential Life Conduct process for alcohol and drug violations.
 In 2013, the Prevention Programs unit (currently the Health Promotion & Wellness Unit) launched a web-based sexual assault prevention and alcohol abuse awareness online program called Campus Clarity.
-All first-year students including transfer and graduate students are required to take this program
+All first-year students including transfer and graduate students are required to take this program.